-Subprogram HE 1.7 states, in part, "The City shall consider additional regulations to address identified issues regarding impacts of STVRs on residential neighborhoods and the City's existing housing stock."
-STVR research and ordinance amendments are a work priority assigned by City Council in the Fiscal Year 2024-2025 and 2025-2026 Annual Work Programs for the Planning and Environmental Review Department.
+Subprogram HE 1.7 states, in part, "The City shall consider additional regulations to address identified issues regarding impacts of STVRs on residential neighborhoods and the City's existing housing stock.
+Potential regulations that will be considered include but are not limited to: STVR rental caps (Citywide or by area of the City), separation requirements between STVRs, owner-occupant requirements, different regulations based on the type of STVR (entire unit, guesthouse, or bedroom), and limits on the number of STVRs owned and/or operated by one person or entity."
+STVR research and ordinance amendments is a work priority assigned by City Council in the Fiscal Year 2024-2025 Annual Work Program for the Planning and Environmental Review Department

-Currently, the City regulates STVRs through specific business license requirements found in Chapter 5.08 (Short-Term Vacation Rentals) of the Goleta Municipal Code (GMC).
-STVRs are also mentioned in the City's zoning regulations, Title 17 of the GMC, which states that "[n]o Zoning Permit is required for short-term vacation rentals" and there are no specific zoning standards for STVRs and no specific zoning districts where STVRs are or are not allowed (see GMC subsection 17.41.240).
+Currently, the City regulates STVR through specific business license requirements found in Chapter 5.08 (Short-Term Vacation Rentals) of the Goleta Municipal Code (GMC).
+STVRs are also mentioned in the City's zoning regulations, Title 17 of the GMC, but which simply states that "[n]o Zoning Permit is required for short-term vacation rentals" and there are no specific zoning standards for STVRs and no specific zoning districts where STVRs are or are not allowed (see GMC subsection 17.41.240).